Johann110/arduinoRemote/README.md

 in SerialBT.begin(); matches with the given device name in the remote.
 The names are case sensitive, which means that it is important wheter the letters are uppercase or lowercase.
 To check the name in the app open the remote in the constructor and click the settings button.

-<b>Can't connect to the controller via WiFi:</b><br>
+<b>Can't connect to the controller via Wi-Fi:</b><br>
 Make sure you connected your phone to the hotspot of the controller.
 If so, check wheter the ip given in the remote matches with the ip showing in the port monitor of the controller.
 The ip is showed in the port monitor right after the controller starts.
 If the ip is not showing restart your controller.
 To change the ip in the app open the remote in the remote constructor and click the settings button.

-<b>While connecting via WiFi the app is showing that it is connected but the controller does not react:</b><br>
+<b>While connecting via Wi-Fi the app is showing that it is connected but the controller does not react:</b><br>
-If the app is showing that you are connected, but the controller is not receiving anything, you probably connected to the wrong WiFi.
+If the app is showing that you are connected, but the controller is not receiving anything, you probably connected to the wrong Wi-Fi.
-If you are at home your phone probably switched to the home WiFi.
+If you are at home your phone probably switched to the home Wi-Fi.

 <b>The app is not showing any text sent by the controller:</b><br>
 Make sure you added the asterisk "*" at the end of the message.